 Come the finish and no matter who wins or whatever the outcome, the atmosphere explodes and cheers of delight fill the air.
 Their appreciation and passion for cycling is impressive and to be part of it is an indescribable feeling.

-You really haven’t experienced cycling yet until you have lived been part of the Spring Classics!
+You really haven’t experienced cycling yet until you have lived the Spring Classics!

 In 2019 Mummu Cycling will be running a variety of Spring Classics experiences, led by 2007 Paris Roubaix winner Stuart O’Grady.
 You will ride the most iconic cobbled sectors and Classics stretches, experience the sensational atmosphere for yourself and meet a legend or two along the way.
 Trips will range from 4 to 11 days and feature the famous Tour of Flanders and Paris Roubaix or alternatively, the Ardennes Classics.